jordw22/modflow_epa/README.md

 	* make sure the folders have a good structure and have a clean/simple path (you can copy my folder formatting exactly or as a reference for your own)
 	* get used to making folders this way as it is a good habit to get into and will benefit yourself and others
 2. Install Flopy from USGS: (https://water.usgs.gov/ogw/flopy/#downloads)
+	*Use the pip install -> simply copy and paste the code into Anaconda (your terminal) and run it *Flopy creates a file, then Modlflow reads those files and makes more, and then Flopy reads all the files produced by Modflow and produces the results
+	*Flopy is
 3. Download Modflow from USGS: (https://water.usgs.gov/ogw/modflow/MODFLOW.html#downloads)
 3. Opening a notebook
 	* open Anaconda
 	* in Anaconda type: jupyter notebook
 	* will take you to the website
-3. _Optional_: Create a profile online with jupyter notebook
+3. _Optional_: Create a profile online with jupyter notebook and then select [New repository] to create your own

 ### **How to run my modflow_epa notebooks:**